syed-hussain-imam/fire-flies-clone/Project_Journey.md

 🔵 Speaker E: Let's address those concerns one by one.
 🔵 Speaker F: I can provide additional context on that.
 ```

+## Possible Improvments:

+Possible improvements would be:
+1) To be able to interact with all historical meetings and retrieve action items or insights from a large timeline of meetings

+2) MCP server being fed important documents and new meeting meta-data to allow fireflies LLM to readily aid the user in between meetings

 ## Setup Options